ftherrien/VaspGibbs/README.md

 ## Under development

-The features stated above should already work.
-Currently all quantities are calculated and printed in `VaspGibbs.md` but more validation needs to be done.
+Results are consitent with [J. Phys.
+Chem.
+C 2013, 117, 49](https://pubs.acs.org/doi/abs/10.1021/jp407468t).
+More validation needs to be done; use with care.

-*Next steps:* more testing, add to pypi, PV term for solids with Murnaghan equation
+*Next steps:* more testing, add to pypi, PV term for solids with Murnaghan equation, hindered translator and rotor?

 Let me know if you would like new features to be added!